ZahraNSL/job_hunting/README.md

 ## Job Fair Catalogs

 Bonding is an organization that organizes cost-free events for students to allow them to get an inside view of the working world.
 Companies/Students get to demonstrate themselves in their events which is nice.
 Here are the compiled catalogues of the companies that participated in different events throughout Germany.
+The good thing about it is that well it is list and it also give a short description of the company, the revenues, and also the fields that they are recruiting talents from.

 ## The List that I know of (I try to update them accordingly)